jpdur7729/SpotImports/Readme.md

 Generic Interface to

 1. Extract FX Rates from

     -   a given source
     -   for a different period
     -   for a given list of currencies
     -   generating FXPair or FXRate
     -   using a base currency different from the source default

-2. Product different types of Format
+2. Produce file for different types of Format

-    -   FIS
+    1. FIS
-    -   F2 // JPD legacy format to proces the data
+    2. F2 i.e. *JPD legacy format*

-3. Action
+3. Process the generated files

     -   Execute/Upload
     -   Store in log

 ## Intermediate Results

-An intermediate csv is - optionally - generated to enable some type of exports
+An intermediate csv is always generated

 ## Final Results

-The csv is transformed into an XLSX spreadsheet ready to be processed
+The csv is optionally transformed into an XLSX spreadsheet ready to be processed

 # Installation